 9. Curate your best stories on Highlights.
 By showcasing stellar stories, you’ll be able to entice potential followers to tap Follow.

-10. Interact with your followers.
+10. Interact with your followers and don’t use Instagram engagement pods.
 Like and reply to your followers’ comments.
 Your conversations with them will help form the relationships between you and your followers.

 11. Go beyond Instagram photos.
 Experiment with other media types, such as Stories or IGTV.
 Videos are a great way to engage your followers and show off your personality, which can’t often be captured in a still photo.